Jonasmalmlof/NanoRobot/README.md

 # NanoRobot

-NanoRobot is a program that simulates the behavior of ants and their scent-marking.
+NanoRobot is a program that simulates the behavior of ants and their scent-markings.
 Originally created by Peter Malmlöf (http://www.github.com/PeterMalmlof), released as Opensource by his three sons Nicklas, Jonas and Mattias.

 # Changelog